dbfl2026/db-work-samples/Systems/Relocation-Roadmaps-Showcase/README.md

 I built this system to turn country, city, visa, healthcare, housing, finance, and lifestyle research into guide sections that are clear, consistent, source-aware, and ready for review.

+## What This Project Shows

+This project shows practical AI operations work across content production, prompt design, quality control, structured review, and workflow documentation.

+It includes examples of:

+- AI-assisted guide section production
+- Custom writer prompts and review prompts
+- Red team review for quality, consistency, and risk
+- Structured data pack and evidence ledger usage
+- Repeatable QA and audit workflows
+- Production-ready guide section samples
+- Human-in-the-loop editing and final review

+## Why It Matters

+Relocation content is hard to get right.
+It combines personal decision-making with information that changes often, including visas, healthcare access, tax exposure, banking, housing, residency rules, and local quality of life.

+This system is not built to generate generic AI travel content.
+It is built to control the production process.
+AI helps organize, draft, review, and improve the material, but humans stay responsible for judgment, accuracy, and final publishing decisions.

+## System Overview

+The Relocation Roadmaps workflow uses a modular production process:

+1. Build or update the country and city data pack
+2. Generate guide sections using structured writer prompts
+3. Run QA checks against formatting, tone, structure, and source expectations
+4. Red team sections for unclear claims, weak logic, missing context, or reader risk
+5. Revise into production-ready guide copy
+6. Maintain reusable prompts, examples, and section rules for future guides

 ## Featured Artifacts

 ### 1. Guide Cover Sample